 assignments in your course, or which problem types to present in a single

 unit, keep the mobile experience in mind.
 Whenever possible, use mobile-

-on smartphones, notify learners in your courseware that they will not be
+smartphones, notify learners in the body of your course that they will not be

 able to complete assignments that contain unsupported assessment types using

 - When learners access your course using the edX Android and iPhone apps, they

 progress from component to component by swiping through them.
 It might seem